Govt says situation returning to normal in J&K: 50,000 vacancies to be filled on priority

 New Delhi, Sep 09: More than 60,000 LPG cylinders have been distributed in Srinagar alone, the government has said.
 In a bid to restore normalcy, the administration is taking all efforts, government sources further added.

-The situation has remained peaceful across Kashmir valley.
+The situation has remained peaceful across the Kashmir valley.
 There has been no incident of major violence.
 Not even a single live bullet has been fired.
 There has been no loss of life.

 The 12 steps government has taken to restore normalcy in J&K